bandprotocol/band-std-reference-contracts-soroban/README.md

 Please refer to [Soroban Documentation](https://soroban.stellar.org/docs/getting-started/setup) for installation instructions.

 ### Build the Contract
-To build a Soroban contract to deploy or run, use the `cargo build` command.
+To build a Soroban contract for deployment or local testing, use the following command:
 ```
-cargo build --target wasm32-unknown-unknown --release
+make all
 ```

 A `.wasm` file will be outputted in the target directory.
 The `.wasm` file is the built contract.
 For example: